getfem/getfem/interface/README.txt

 Building the python interface on Mingw32:

-I assume python 2.4 or better is installed, with the numarray extension.
+I assume python 2.4 or better is installed, with the numpy extension.

 I have installed mingw, and the msys shell.